The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Power Spectrum: Effective Field Theory

-Now we repeat the same procedure for our FDM simulations.
-Noteworthy that the linear power spectrum, P, should be modified for the FDM case via Eq. \eqref{linear-power-fuzzy}.
-That is a good approximation for studying scales in which we are interested.
-As argued in \ref{subsec:FDMPT}, on large scales, one could use the CDM SPT kernels, Eqs. \eqref{P22}-\eqref{P13}, for the FDM as well.
-The FDM one-loop power spectrum are shown in Fig. \eqref{fig:P22P13}.
-The different contributions are depicted separately to compare their magnitude on different scales.
-One can see that the contribution of the one-loop corrections dominates over that of the linear term at the scales $k\approx 0.3\,h\,\mathrm{Mpc}^{-1}$.
+We now repeat the same procedure for our FDM simulations.
+The linear power spectrum, $P_{11}$, should be modified for the FDM case via Eq. \eqref{linear-power-fuzzy}.
+This is a good approximation for studying the scales we are interested in; as argued in section \ref{sec:lin_perturb_theory}, on large scales, one could use the CDM SPT kernels, Eqs. \eqref{P22}-\eqref{P13}, for the FDM.

+A remark is necessary.
+The back-reaction from the suppressed small-scale modes may slightly reduce the power spectrum, not accounted for in the SPT terms.
+Since the EFT counterterm has a minus sign, suppressing the power results from a higher speed of sound.
+Therefore, QP contributes positively to the speed of sound.